neebdev/WaifuGPT/README.md

 ## Simple High-level Flowchart
 ![chart](/chart.png)
 ## Release
-I will be making it open source soon.
+It was scheduled to be released in Feb 2023.
+But I decided not to release it as a commercial product due to ethical concerns.
+I will be making some of it open source soon.
 I'll appriciate if you give this repo a star.